Kimberton Greene, East Pikeland Township

 How it Works

 Cluster development regulations are implemented through zoning ordinance and subdivision and land development ordinance regulations.
-Cluster developments can be designed to provide appropriate economic returns for the tract's owner, while preserving significant open space areas.
+Cluster developments can be designed to provide appropriate economic returns for the tract's owner, while preserving significant open space areas and protecting natural features.
 Depending on the type of design and the regulations that apply to the cluster development, up to 75 percent or more of a site's land area can be preserved in permanent open space using a cluster design.
 The open space can include natural and historic resources, woodlands, recreational facilities, as well as agricultural activities, if appropriately located.
+To achieve the full benefits of this development option, natural features and existing site conditions should be given high priority early in the design process.

 Open Space Preservation